Howard-ThinkGeo/VSIX-ProjectTemplates/MapSuiteWebForWebForms_VSIX/README.md

 ## Description

-This project template creates a simple Web Forms client application with MapSuite Web for WebForms component referenced.
+This project template creates a simple Web Forms client application with Map Suite Web for WebForms component referenced.
 It also contains a WorldStreets map setup on the map.

 ## Tags